YunfeiXing531/YunfeiXing531.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Yunfei Xing, an Associate Professor in the School of Business and Management, Jilin University.
+I recieved a PhD in School of Management in Jilin University in 2019.
+My research focuses on Social Media, Public Opinion and User Behavior.
+My work has been published in Technology in Society, Journal of Enterprise Information Management, Financial Innovation, among other peer-reviewed journals.

 A data-driven personal website
 ======